IvanUkhov/blog/_drafts/2019-01-01-orchestration.md

 consumption by other parties.
 In our case, the destination is a data set in [BigQuery].

 The data warehouse is certainly not the end of the journey.
-However, we will stop there and save the discussion about visualization, dashboards, and acting upon predictions for another time.
+However, we shall stop there and save the discussion about visualization, dashboards, and acting upon predictions for another time.